American Addiction Centers Photo

 • The services you need.

-However, insurance isn’t the only way to pay for treatment, and a lack thereof shouldn’t be a barrier to getting the care you need.
+Yes.
+Insurance isn’t the only way to pay for treatment, and a lack thereof shouldn’t be a barrier to getting the care you need.
 In addition to various grants, scholarships, and financial aid, some facilities offer financing options as well as sliding fee scales to adjust costs based on your income.

 What Do PHPs in Texas Treat?

-Many PHPs in Texas also offer treatment for co-occurring disorders, which is when someone with a substance use disorder also has one or more mental health disorders, such as anxiety, depression, attention deficit hyperactivity disorder (ADHD), bipolar disorder, personality disorders, schizophrenia, and more.14
+Many PHPs in Texas also offer treatment for co-occurring disorders, which is when someone with a substance use disorder also has one or more mental health disorders, such as anxiety, depression, attention-deficit/hyperactivity disorder (ADHD), bipolar disorder, personality disorders, schizophrenia, and more.14

 Additionally, some partial hospitalization programs offer services tailored to unique populations.
 These programs consider the distinct experiences of these populations and provide a safe, comfortable space for members to connect with their peers.
 Some unique populations a Texas PHP might serve include:16